-- Dress, talk, and act as a professional. - Exemplify professionalism in dealing with confidential information. - Apply professional ethics to relations with students, staff, special teachers, building and grounds maintenance staff, office staff, and other school community members. - Assume responsibility for the quality of the placement experience, seek out new involvement possibilities, ask for new assignments or responsibilities as soon as possible, and display self-reliance, desire, enthusiasm and initiative. - Take part in out-of-class activities such as PTA/PTO, faculty and professional meetings, book fairs, etc. - Will not serve as a substitute teacher. - Be on time and prepared each day, arriving when your cooperating teacher arrives or earlier and staying until your cooperating teacher leaves. - Notify the cooperating teacher and the TCU Field Supervisor as soon as possible if you are sick or in case of an emergency.
-You will be required to make up any absences at the end of your clinical/student teaching experience to reach a minimum of 70 days.
-TEA requirement: minimum of 70 days (TAC§228.35 E, 2A).
-One full day is considered 7 hours.
-You cannot add 3 hours from one day to another day of 4 hours to create a "full day" of 7 hours. - Communicate with the TCU Field Supervisor about problems, progress and visitation/observation times.
+- Conduct themselves in a professional manner; dress, attitude, communication. - Exemplify professionalism in dealing with confidential information. - Adhere to professional ethics (Educator Code of Ethics) to relations with students, staff, special teachers, building and grounds maintenance staff, office staff, and other school community members. - Assume responsibility for the quality of the placement experience, seek out new involvement possibilities, ask for new assignments or responsibilities as soon as possible, and display self-reliance, desire, enthusiasm and initiative. - Take part in out-of-class activities such as PTA/PTO, faculty and professional meetings, book fairs, etc. - Will not serve as a substitute teacher, unless in residency placement. - Be on time and prepared each day, arriving when your cooperating teacher arrives or earlier and staying until your cooperating teacher leaves. - Notify the cooperating teacher and the TCU Field Supervisor as soon as possible if you are sick or in case of an emergency.
+You will be required to make up any absences at the end of your clinical/student teaching experience to reach a minimum 490 hours.
+TEA requirement: minimum of 490 hours that is not less than an average of 4 hours each day in the subject and grade level of certification sought, not including lunch (TAC§228) Documentation of medical or other emergency must be submitted to the TCU Field Supervisor for filing in candidates TEA folder. - Communicate with the TCU Field Supervisor about problems, progress and visitation/observation times.
 If you have ANY concerns or problems, discuss them with your Cooperating Teacher first.
-If you cannot resolve the issue in this manner, call, text or e-mail your TCU Field Supervisor immediately! - Develop detailed written lesson plans in advance of delivery of lessons. - Review and discuss the lesson plans with the cooperating teacher before the lesson begins. - Observe the instructional strategies of the cooperating teacher and the classroom management techniques employed. - Learn the names of the students in the assigned class or classes, as well as the relevant staff members of the school. - Ask to test new ideas within the structure the cooperating teacher has established, making them available to the cooperating teacher several days in advance of a given lesson.
+If you cannot resolve the issue in this manner, call, text or e-mail your TCU Field Supervisor immediately! - Develop detailed written lesson plans in advance of delivery of lessons. - Participate in co-teaching activities with cooperating teacher - Review and discuss the lesson plans with the cooperating teacher and TCU field supervisor before the lesson begins. - Observe the instructional strategies of the cooperating teacher and the classroom management techniques employed. - Learn the names of the students in the assigned class or classes, as well as the relevant staff members of the school.

-- Be continually involved in the self-evaluation process.
-This includes examining the goals and outcomes of each instructional activity, soliciting feedback with suggestions for improvement, and seeking immediate answers to problems. - Develop artifacts for self-evaluation of your work, both formative and summative, via TCU Box.
+- Ask to test new ideas within the structure the cooperating teacher has established, making them available to the cooperating teacher several days in advance of a given lesson. - Be continually involved in the self-evaluation process.
+This includes examining the goals and outcomes of each instructional activity, soliciting feedback with suggestions for improvement, and seeking immediate answers to problems. - Develop artifacts and representations for self-evaluation of your work, both formative and summative. - Be prepared for and reflective on all performance gates (Informal/Formal Lesson Observations and Mid/Final Benchmarks) that occur throughout the TCU COE Educator Preparation Program.